UTK7994/learning-notes/books/designing-data-intensive-applications.md

 On dirty reads, requiring read locks does not work well in practice as one long-running write transaction can force many read-only transactions to wait.
 For every object that is written, the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock.
 While the transaction is ongoing, any other transactions that read the object are simply given the old value.

 #### Snapshot isolation and repeatable read

+`Snapshot isolation vs repeatable read`

+`"Snapshot" guarantees that all queries within the transaction will see the data as it was at the start of the transaction.

+"Repeatable read" guarantees only that if multiple queries within the transaction read the same rows, then they will see the same data each time.
+(So, different rows might get snapshotted at different times, depending on when the transaction first retrieves them.
+And if new rows are inserted, a later query might detect them.)`

 There are still plenty of ways in which you can have concurrency bugs when using this isolation level.